 Like Divide and Conquer, Dynamic Programming combines solutions to sub-problems.
-Dynamic Programming is mainly used when solutions of same subproblems are needed again and again.
+Dynamic Programming is mainly used when solutions of the same subproblems are needed again and again.
 In dynamic programming, computed solutions to subproblems are stored in a table so that these don’t have to be recomputed.
 So Dynamic Programming is not useful when there are no common (overlapping) subproblems because there is no point storing the solutions if they are not needed again.
 For example, Binary Search doesn’t have common subproblems.
-If we take an example of following recursive program for Fibonacci Numbers, there are many subproblems which are solved again and again.
+If we take an example of following recursive program for Fibonacci Numbers, there are many subproblems that are solved again and again.

 Recursion tree for execution of fib(5)

 fib(5) / \ fib(4) fib(3) / \ / \ fib(3) fib(2) fib(2) fib(1) / \ / \ / \ fib(2) fib(1) fib(1) fib(0) fib(1) fib(0) / \ fib(1) fib(0)

 We can see that the function fib(3) is being called 2 times.
 If we would have stored the value of fib(3), then instead of computing it again, we could have reused the old stored value.
 There are following two different ways to store the values so that these values can be reused:

 a) Memoization (Top Down): The memoized program for a problem is similar to the recursive version with a small modification that looks into a lookup table before computing solutions.
 We initialize a lookup array with all initial values as NIL.
 Whenever we need the solution to a subproblem, we first look into the lookup table.
 If the precomputed value is there then we return that value, otherwise, we calculate the value and put the result in the lookup table so that it can be reused later.

 Following is the memoized version for nth Fibonacci Number.